GuilhermeNL01/GuilhermeNL01/README.md

 <h3 align="left">👨🏻‍💻 About Me</h3>

 <p align="left">
-  🎓 I'm a Computer Science student at Universidade Católica de Brasília (UCB).
+  🎓 I'm a Computer Science student at <strong>Universidade Católica de Brasília (UCB)</strong>.
   <br>
-  🔭 Enrolled in the Apple Developer Academy at UCB, diving into app development.
+  🔭 Currently enrolled in the <strong>Apple Developer Academy</strong> at UCB, diving into app development.
   <br>
-  🌱 Learning Swift, Python and Javascript to expand my coding horizons.
+  🌱 Passionate about expanding my coding horizons with <strong>Swift, Python, and JavaScript</strong>.
   <br>
   💬 Feel free to ask me about my repositories and exciting projects.
   <br>
-  📫 You can reach me on <a href="https://www.instagram.com/guilherme_nlobo/">Instagram</a> to connect and share our coding journeys!
+  📫 Connect with me on <a href="https://www.instagram.com/guilherme_nlobo/">Instagram</a> to share our coding journeys!
 </p>

 ---